sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 "passport-linkedin-oauth2": "^2.0.0",
 ```

-### Implement the LinkedIn login flow in FTW backend
+### Implement the LinkedIn login flow in Sharetribe Web Template backend

-Next, let's add a new file to FTW that handles authentication to
+Next, let's add a new file to the template that handles authentication
-LinkedIn.
+to LinkedIn.
 You can find the complete file here:

 - [linkedin.js](/tutorial-assets/linkedin.js)

-Place the file in `server/api/auth` folder inside FTW:
+Place the file in `server/api/auth` folder inside the template:

 ```shell
 └── server